dtphuc/terraform-vpc-infrastructure/README.md

       output.tf   # output of VPC resources
-      vars.tf     # contains variable for VPC resources backend.tf  # store the terraform state for infrastructure. prod/
-      main.tf     # main file contains the VPC modules need to be run output.tf   # output of VPC resources
-      vars.tf     # contains variable for VPC resources backend.tf  # store the terraform state for infrastructure. environment/
+      vars.tf     # contains variable for VPC resources backend.tf  # store the terraform state for infrastructure.

+environment/
     dev/          # provision AWS resources for DEV environment main.tf     # main file contains all the necessary modules need to be run output.tf   # output of every resources
-      vars.tf     # contains variable for every resources backend.tf  # store the terraform state for application. prod/         # provision AWS resources for Prod environment main.tf     # main file contains all the necessary modules need to be run output.tf   # output of every resources
       vars.tf     # contains variable for every resources backend.tf  # store the terraform state for application. keys/
-      dev_keypair.pub  # public key import to AWS Keypair in Dev prod_keypair.pub # public key import to AWS Keypair in Prod modules/
+      dev_keypair.pub  # public key import to AWS Keypair in Dev modules/
       bastion/          # Bastion template modules
-      cloudwatch-logs/  # CloudWatch-Logs template module
       alb/              # ALB template module
       asg/              # ASG template module
-      iam_role/         # IAM Role template module
-      iam_user_groups/  # IAM User/Group template module
-      s3bucket/         # S3 Bucket template module
-      network-acl       # Network ACL module
       vpc/              # VPC template module templates/
-      bastion-userdata.sh.tpl  # Userdata to run in bastion host dcore-userdata.sh.tpl    # userdata to run in ASG Dcore Nodes. dev_policy.json          # IAM Policy for Group Dev tester_policy.json       # IAM Policy for Group Tester ec2_policy               # IAM Policy for EC2 Instance Profile Role
+      bastion-userdata.sh.tpl  # Userdata to run in bastion host userdata.sh.tpl    # userdata to run in ASG App Nodes.
 ```

 ## Note

-Because I don't have the data to mount and a genesis file to run Dcore Node.
+Because I don't have the data to mount and a genesis file to run App Node.
 Therefore, I just start docker from nginx image without data mount point to test and make sure that we can spin up Docker from userdata.
-To be able to run Dcore image with bind mount, I also configured Terraform to read the data mount point and retrieve that value in userdata.
+To be able to run App image with bind mount, I also configured Terraform to read the data mount point and retrieve that value in userdata.
 Here is what I follow:

 1. Userdata script